stephano88/WearablePack-AndroidWear/samples/QuoteDiscountApproval/README.md

             remoteAccessConsumerKey=YOUR_OAUTH_CONSUMER_KEY

-6. Enable Mobile Push
+7. Enable Mobile Push
     1. In the *QuoteDiscountApproval* screen select *Edit*
     2. Select the *Push Messaging Enabled* checkbox
     3. From the *Supported Push Platform* drop-down select *Android GCM*
     4. Enter your GCM API key in the *Server Key* field
     5. Select *Save*

-7. Create a manager for your user
+8. Create a manager for your user (if one doesn't exist already)
     1. Select *Setup*
     2. Select *Manage Users*
     3. Select *Users*